hyperledger/fabric/docs/source/private-data-arch.rst

   }
  ]

-This example uses the organizations from the BYFN sample network, ``Org1`` and ``Org2`` .
+This example uses the organizations from the Fabric test network, ``Org1`` and ``Org2`` .
 The policy in the  ``collectionMarbles`` definition authorizes both organizations to the private data.
 This is a typical configuration when the chaincode data needs to remain private from the ordering service nodes.
 However,